bruceravel/BLA-XANES/_sources/bla/mask.txt

 **Bad and weak pixel removal**

-   The syntax is ``bad # weak #``.
+   The syntax is ``bad # weak # power #``.
 The first number indicates the value above which a pixel is assumed to be a bad pixel.
 The second number is the value below which a pixel is considered weak.
    Both bad and weak pixels are removed from the mask.
+The third number is the power to which the mask will be raised before continuing with the mask processing.
+This step happens *after* the bad and weak pixels are removed.
+The point of the exponential is to enhance contrast when the elastic scattering is weak.

 **Gaussian blur**